dadams-AU/ASPA-2024/collab_books_slides.md

 ### Going Forward

-1. Further analyze the hypothetical model (presented in the handout) to account for causal relationships between variables.
+1. Further analyze the hypothetical model to account for causal relationships between variables.
 2. Utilize Network analysis of actors to analyze and compare relationships and water quality
 3. Explore activities conducted beyond the on-the-ground operational-level